-Below are seven glimpses of what Deep Springs has meant to recent students.
+Below are glimpses of what Deep Springs has meant to recent students.
 The diversity of insights and styles gives a look at the varied individual experiences of Deep Springs College.

 Jesus Munoz (DS15)